Skip to Content

 flow design 1

-• Name: On the upper left corner of the screen, the flow name will be shown.
+• Name: The flow name is shown on the upper left corner of the screen.
 Click on it to pick a different name.

 flow design 2